SteviLen420/TQE_simulation/TQE_Universe_Simulation_Full_Pipeline/README.md

  **3. Automated API Documentation** – Supplement the high-level README with detailed API documentation.
 Using tools like Sphinx with the autodoc extension would automatically generate a documentation site from in-code docstrings.
 This would support collaborators and enable the framework to be extended or integrated as a research library.

+## Limitations & Future Work

+The TQE Framework should be regarded as a stochastic research prototype rather than a fully developed cosmological simulator.
+While the pipeline demonstrates the feasibility of modeling emergent laws of physics through energy–information dynamics, several limitations remain:

+- **Simplified Physics**: Current implementations of anomalies (e.g., Cold Spot, multipole alignment) and fine-tuning diagnostics use heuristic or simplified metrics.
+They do not yet capture the full complexity of astrophysical analyses.
+- **Computational Scale**: The framework is designed for moderate ensemble sizes.
+Large-scale runs may encounter memory and runtime constraints without further optimization.
+- **Reproducibility Scope**: Results are reproducible within the same environment and dependency versions, but strict bitwise reproducibility across platforms is not guaranteed.
+- **Prototype XAI Integration**: SHAP is well integrated, but LIME and other interpretability methods remain in an early-stage prototype form.

+### Future Work
+Planned and potential directions for extension include:
+- Incorporating additional physical models for greater realism.
+- Implementing GPU acceleration and distributed computing for scaling to very large ensembles.
+- Extending the anomaly detection suite to include Hemispherical Power Asymmetry (HPA) and Low-ℓ Alignment Correlation (LLAC).
+- Enhancing the XAI toolkit to provide deeper interpretability across different machine learning models.
+- Introducing a formal testing suite and containerization to support robust cross-platform reproducibility.

 ## Troubleshooting